 “It is not a matter of just saying that there is oil here okay we are coming to explore, you people move out.
 No!
 That is injustice.
 That is why we have gone to the Supreme Court to find out if there is justice been done or not.
 They should abrogate it now and forever.”
 Mr. Tudzi avers.

-The demonstrators already served notice of going to the International Court to seek redress if the Supreme Court rules in favour of government and the companies.
+The demonstrators already served notice of going to the International Court to seek redress if the Supreme Court rules in favour of government

 A Former Municipal Chief Executive for the Keta Municipal Assembly and Patron of the Keta Vegetable Farmers and Marketers Association Edward Kofi Ahiabor explained that in geological term a basin means something that collects water, noting that Keta basin collects run off water all the way from the republic of Togo and from Ho, the Volta regional capital.

 Apart from that he stated that there are three underground fresh water aquifers in the area and there is a fourth aquifer which is saline.
 He said if drilling is done in one of the aquifers where it takes its source any leakage will flow down and get to the basin and contaminate the whole area.

 “This is the reason why most of us are afraid that wherever they will site an oil well, there will definitely be horizontal flow of chemicals that they will be using and the chemicals will by all means leak and contaminate the fresh water system.
 The fresh water bodies you see around here some flow into River Volta.
 It means that in the near future our water sources, the drinking ones, the ones we have been using for farming will all get contaminated.”